 As shopping moved to mail order, though, the need for packaging because less apparent.
 The information on the website was what motivated customers to purchase.
 If the product came in a brown box or plastic bag, it was no problem.
 It was already sold.
 All that was needed now was that the product performance met expectations.

 Now, though, things have changed again.
 Packaging matters.
-Amazon makes returns so easy that there is a much higher probability that a customer will receive the product, not like the packaging, and return it.
+Amazon makes returns so easy that there is a much higher probability that a customer will receive the product, and for reasons often uncomprehensible, return it.
+In the past, we might go into a clothing store, try something, on, then put it back on the shelf.
+Now, we order it, try it on, and bring it back to a return hub.